DEVOTIONALS

 send in my name, will teach you all things and will remind

-The Psalmist knew the importance of the Holy Spirit when he said,
+We can see that the Psalmist knew the importance of the Holy Spirit

 Do not cast me from your presence